iterative/dvc.org/static/docs/commands-reference/run.md

 you should see `cache: false` in the stage file.
 Since these files are small enough it's beneficial to use Git or any other underlying regular version control system to track them.

+* `-M`, `--metrics-no-cache` - the same as `-m` except files are not put automatically under DVC control.
+In case of metrics it's pretty usual because metric files are small enough to be put into Git or other underlying version control system.
+See also the difference between `-o` and `-O` options.

 * `-f`, `--file` - specify stage file name.
 By default stage file name generated is `<file>.dvc` where `<file>` is file name of the first output (